-A Cuban-inspired burger made with ground turkey, chorizo, chopped onions, spices, melted gruyere, homemade shoestring potatoes, and guava BBQ sauce served on toasted hamburger buns.
-This burger is literally perfection.
+A turkey burger recipe made with chorizo, onions, spices, gruyere, shoestring potatoes, and homemade guava BBQ sauce on toasted hamburger buns.
+This is my version of a Cuban frita.

 GUYS!
 I’m SO excited to share this recipe with you!

 This chorizo turkey burger is inspired by a Cuban frita aka a Cuban-style hamburger.

 A frita (pronounced free-tah), popular here in South Florida, is a Cuban hamburger typically made of ground pork and ground beef with tons of spices, store-bought potato stix, onions and a special sauce served on a Cuban roll.

 Yeah.
 It’s pretty amazing, right?
 It makes all other burgers look basic AF.
 But here’s the thing.
 No frita is created equal.

 Some are made with pork and beef, others with chorizo, pork and beef.
 Even only chorizo and beef.
 So many variations.
 There’s really is no wrong way to make it as long as you have all the right spices, a special sauce, and some good ass toasty bread.

 With all that in mind, I decided to create my own version of a Cuban frita.